Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Homestay service standards

 Your Papuan hosts will almost certainly have had no hospitality training or experience of the expectations of tourists to more developed destinations, so you shouldn’t expect service like you might receive in a guesthouse or hotel in Bali or Thailand.
 Additionally, many homestay owners have very little English – although there’s almost always somebody around with enough to enable communication.
-If you don’t speak any Bahasa Indonesia, bringing a phrasebook or translation app will definitely help.
+If you don’t speak any Bahasa Indonesia, bringing a translation app or phrasebook will definitely help.

 Your hosts will want you to have a great holiday and all are able to organise guides, boat hire, transfers and excursions, but they won’t be available around the clock to cater to your every need.
 You’ll need to be fairly independent, especially when it comes to maintaining supplies of things like toiletries and any other consumeables you’ll need.
 It’s best to bring all those with you, as shops out in the islands are few and far between and only stock a limited range of basic supplies.